orbit-online/upkg/README.md

 update script: pass all arguments as env vars, make the upkg.json entry a single string
 tar: auto-detect whether to --strip-components 1, add strip-components to upkg.json "bin": Make default "bin/" and allow sepcifying a different path.
-False is still false
+False is still false Fail when a package already contains a .upkg/

 ## Testing